dataqueso/navigating-ml/_posts/2018-11-05-level2_practice.md

 Instructions to practice image classification with PyTorch

 2. Let's dive into some code.
-Open a Jupyter session or log into the Jupyter system (on your DSVM or locally)
+Open a Jupyter session or log into the Jupyter system
   - In a code cell `! git clone https://github.com/rasbt/deep-learning-book.git`
   - Open this notebook:  `/code/model_zoo/pytorch_ipynb/multilayer-perceptron.ipynb`
   - Modify the notebook to work with the CIFAR-10 dataset